jmalk/dotfiles/README.md

 To make a symlink on a Mac run `ln -s /path/to/original/ /path/to/link`

 # So You've Got a New MacBook?

-I would like to automate a lot of this stuff.
+Automating this in `new_laptop.sh`.

 ## Mac apps

-- Authy
+- Authy (from App Store)
 - Chrome
-  - Bitwarden
-- Firefox
-  - Bitwarden
+- Bitwarden extension for Chrome and Firefox
 - Slack
+- Raycast
 - Rectangle

 ## Dev tools